Vyral/marc-highfill-recruiting/_posts/2023-04-20-how-to-handle-your-prospecting-anxiety-like-a-pro.md

 {% include excerpt.html %}

-As a real estate agent, there’s probably one task you hate doing more than any other: prospecting.
-Whether you’re cold calling, knocking on doors, or talking to strangers at an open house, prospecting is often awkward.
-However, it’s absolutely necessary if you want to get more leads and grow your business.&nbsp;
+Every day I coach agents who have a fear of prospecting. &nbsp;Whether you’re cold calling, knocking on doors, or talking to people at an open house, prospecting can feel awkward.
+However, it’s absolutely necessary if you want to grow your business.&nbsp;

-If your hatred or fear of prospecting is holding you back from being the best agent you can be, don’t worry.
+If your fear of prospecting is holding you back from being the best agent you can be, don’t worry - I have a solution.
 Here are two simple tips to help you get over your prospecting anxiety:

 **1\.
 Keep it simple.** Understand that prospecting is just talking to people.
 If you can have a conversation with your friends or a loved one, you can prospect.
 Make sure you keep topics simple and try to be as natural as possible.
 Stiff language will make people feel less like they’re talking to a friend.